Xilinx/PYNQ_RFSOC_Workshop/README.md

     + There is a public forum for PYNQ at https://discuss.pynq.io/, where you can ask (or respond to) questions about this lab and more

   * Q: Which version of Vivado was used to build these Overlays?
-    + Vivado 2018.3 was used for all Overlays
+    + Vivado 2020.1 was used for the latest build of Overlays

   * Q: There is erroneous or zero data on the receive path in the "PYNQ & Data Converter" notebook
     + Check that the SMA cable is connected to the correct ports on the daughtercard (as shown in this README)